 Undissolved sugar will prevent you from getting the crackly top on the brownies, so after adding the milk and heating in the microwave, rub a little of the mixture between your first finger and thumb to test.
 If it feels smooth with no grains of sugar, it’s ready.
 If you can feel some grains, place the mixture in the microwave and heat for 1 more minute, and then mix with the whisk for 1 -2 minutes.
 Repeat until you don’t feel any grain of sugar at all.

-Preheat the oven at least 15 minutes before getting started to give it plenty of time to reach the ideal recipe temperature.
+Preheat the oven for at least 15 minutes before getting started to give it plenty of time to reach the ideal recipe temperature.

 Bake the batter as soon as it is ready.